 Leg Vein Treatment

 Leg veins on the surface of the skin, particularly bulging varicose veins, may be due to underlying problem veins.
 In order to get better results, these underlying veins may need to be treated first.
-During your leg vein consultation, Dr. Chiu may recommend ultrasound to evaluate the underlying veins of the leg prior to proceeding with any treatment.
+During your leg vein consultation, our providers may recommend ultrasound to evaluate the underlying veins of the leg prior to proceeding with any treatment.

 Ambulatory phlebectomy is a method of removing bulging varicose veins (larger veins) on the surface of the legs.
 It is done in the office under local anesthesia.
 This procedure involves making a tiny incision through which the veins are removed.
 No stitches are required.
 After the treatment, you will need to wear a compression bandage for at least 2 weeks.
-Dr. Chiu recommends walking after the treatment to increase the blood flow in the veins and reduce the risk of blood clots.
+Our providers recommend walking after the treatment to increase the blood flow in the veins and reduce the risk of blood clots.